uber-go/fx/config/README.md

 Upon loading file, YAML provider will look up the HTTP_PORT environment variable and if available use it's value.
 If it's not found, the provided `3001` default will be used.

+## Command line arguments

+## Testing

+## Helpers

+## Load process

+Load process is controlled by `config.Loader`.
+If a service doesn't specify a config provider, manager is going to use a provider returned by `config.DefaultLoader.Load()`.